-Special meetings of the Acequia members may be called by the Commissioners or upon written petition to the Commission Chairman signed by [insert percentage] of the members.
-Notice for Special Membership meetings shall be the same as for Annual meetings.
+Special (non-annual) meetings of the Acequia members may be called by the Commissioners or upon written petition to the Commission Chairman signed by [insert percentage] of the members.
+Notice for Special Membership meetings shall be the same as for Annual meetings, except that the timing of the posting of notice shall be at least 3 days prior to the meeting.